DmitryNekrasov/RopeByteString/concatenation-performance-analysis.md

 - ByteString sequential concatenation: ~1.3 seconds (1299263 microseconds)
 - RopeByteString sequential concatenation: ~14-20 microseconds (with various chunk sizes)

-This dramatic difference occurs because ByteString performs a full copy of all data during each concatenation operation, leading to O(n) (for one concatenation) time complexity where n is the total size of the concatenated data.
-In contrast, RopeByteString maintains a tree structure that allows for O(1) (just creation one more TreeNode) concatenation operations without immediate data copying.
+This dramatic difference occurs because ByteString performs a full copy of all data during each concatenation operation, leading to $$O(n)$$ (for one concatenation) time complexity where n is the total size of the concatenated data.
+In contrast, RopeByteString maintains a tree structure that allows for $$O(1)$$ (just creation one more TreeNode) concatenation operations without immediate data copying.

 ### Memory usage
 The memory efficiency advantage of RopeByteString is equally impressive.
 Looking at the garbage collection metrics: